jongiordano101/thepristineproject/content/post/project.md

 +++
 ### The Pristine

-Uncover our untouched, unspoiled, true nature.
+Uncover your untouched, unspoiled, true nature.

 ### Pro*ject (verb): to display or extend outwards